“If we ever do catch him, it’ll be a miracle.”

 A Note on The Video:

 Rather than the standard clip from the film, the video is a full BuzzFeed Unsolved episode that focuses on The Phantom.
-I am a longtime fan of Ryan and Shane, so this video comes highly recommended.
+I am a longtime fan of Ryan and Shane (Hashtag Shaniac), so this video comes highly recommended.
 Since this post touches on the idea of word-of-mouth and how non-fiction can intermingle with fiction in retellings, it makes sense to throw in a video from a few present-day storytellers.

 Full disclosure, The Hearty Boys (because they are lovable and make a satisfying show) do use colorful language.
+And that’s one of the reasons we love them.

 Now back to our regularly scheduled blogging…